Skip to main content

 • You should never take a seahorse from the wild.
 Buy only from reputable breeders who have been known to successfully raise captive seahorses.
 Seahorses raised in captivity are more expensive than wild seahorses.
 Captive-bred seahorses are less prone to diseases and stress than their wild counterparts and will take frozen foods in addition to fresh ones.

 • Seahorses are not recommended as a fish for beginners.
 Prior to purchasing seahorses, you should already have their aquarium set up.
-You should also have the necessary tool for maintaining a saltwater aquarium and an adequate supply of seahorse food on hand.
+You also need the necessary tool for maintaining a saltwater aquarium and an adequate supply of seahorse food on hand.
 Consider joining a local or online aquarist club to learn about keeping seahorses from those who have experience.

 Seahorses are pretty and unique, but they do require a big commitment.
 They also make relatively good pets if you have the experience and supplies necessary to properly take care of them.
 If you’ve been debating whether or not to get a seahorse for your aquarium, do your research before making a quick decision.
 And if you do end up getting a seahorse, enjoy your new pet!